 Sundance Family Foundation is advancing a multi-faceted system of youth workforce development targeting young adults (age 18-24+).

-Sundance is advancing an Earn & Learn model that supports young adults (18-24+) as they move from career exploration, to training, supportive job entry, on-the-job retention services, apprenticeships and mentoring to middle-skills careers with sustainable wages.
-This changes both the grant application guidelines and process for awarding grants to nonprofits.
+Sundance is advancing an Earn & Learn model that supports young adults (age 18-24+) as they move from career exploration, to training, apprenticeships, supportive job entry, on-the-job retention services, and mentoring to middle-skills careers with sustainable wages.

-Sundance Family Foundation focuses giving to organizations whose programming benefits the residents of the following Minnesota and Wisconsin counties: Hennepin, Ramsey, Washington, Chisago, Polk and St. Croix.
+Sundance Family Foundation focuses its giving to organizations whose programming benefits the residents of the 7-county Twin Cities Metro and western Wisconsin.

 While applications are not accepted for geographic areas outside of those identified above, from time to time, the board may choose to fund a grant outside of this geographic area or priorities.